Yuh-Line Niou: Environment

-Foreign policy

-Israel
+Israel and Palestine

 Niou has advocated for a negotiated solution to the Israeli–Palestinian conflict, stating that both Israelis and Palestinians deserve the right to live in safety and security.
 She supports providing Israel with defensive military assistance, as long as it is not used for human rights violations and is accompanied by appropriate oversight.
+She has also indicated that any American tax dollars sent overseas should be subject to "transparency" and must never facilitate harm to civilians.

-In July 2022, Niou explicitly stated, “I do support BDS,” referring to the Boycott, Divestment and Sanctions movement against Israel.
+In July 2022, Niou said, "I do support BDS," referring to the Boycott, Divestment and Sanctions movement against Israel.
 She clarified that she views BDS as a constitutionally protected form of protest rather than antisemitic, and opposes anti-BDS legislation on free speech grounds.
-Niou has simultaneously said she has not personally participated in any boycott of Israel, adding that she does not embrace all of BDS’s tactics or demands.
-Her stance on BDS prompted at least one state legislator to withdraw his endorsement of her campaign.
+She also said that she hasn't personally participated in any boycott of Israel, adding that she does not embrace all of BDS's tactics or demands.
+Her stance on BDS prompted state legislator Brian Cunningham to withdraw his endorsement of her campaign.

-Despite her support for the right to boycott, Niou has said Israel “deserves to live in safety and security” and has backed providing U.S. military aid for defensive purposes.
-She has also indicated that any American tax dollars sent overseas, including to Israel, should be subject to “transparency” and must never facilitate harm to civilians.
 In April 2024, Niou expressed support for pro-Palestinian protestors at Columbia University, decrying the involvement of the NYPD by university administration and the removal of protestors from Columbia University grounds.